Arthur McInnarney: New Zealand Trials, Selection and Tour

 Following the game the New Zealand team was named for the England tour.
-McInnarney was named as one of four wingers selected along with … Laurie Mills, and Jack Campbell.
-It was said that “good displays in the [second] trial match yesterday won places in the three-quarter line for Tommy Chase and A. McInnarney…”, “McInnarney is perhaps the surprise selection of the side, but he has youth and ability, and may develop into an outstanding player”.
-The New Zealand Herald was more critical of his selection writing “among the threequarters chosen yesterday McInnarney, Mount Albert, is a surprise inclusion.
-His form in the trial games was not impressive… N. Kiely, West Coast, or B. Riley, Auckland would have been preferable…”.
-On the following Saturday he played for Mt Albert in a 21-19 win over Manukau but was said to have been “disappointing … on the wing”.
+McInnarney was named as one of four wingers selected along with ...
+Laurie Mills, and Jack Campbell.
+It was said that "good displays in the [second] trial match yesterday won places in the three-quarter line for Tommy Chase and A. McInnarney…", "McInnarney is perhaps the surprise selection of the side, but he has youth and ability, and may develop into an outstanding player".
+The New Zealand Herald was more critical of his selection writing "among the threequarters chosen yesterday McInnarney, Mount Albert, is a surprise inclusion.
+His form in the trial games was not impressive… N. Kiely, West Coast, or B. Riley, Auckland would have been preferable…".
+On the following Saturday he played for Mt Albert in a 21–19 win over Manukau but was said to have been "disappointing … on the wing".

-On 18 July, McInnarney’s workmates at the Auckland Star “gathered in the “Star” social room during the lunch hour… to congratulate him on his selection as a member of the New Zealand rugby league team which leaves for England on July 27, and to make two presentations”.
-Mr. E. Aldridge, on behalf of the employees of New Zealand Newspapers, presented him “with a complete outfit for evening wear, and in doing so said that his fellow workers felt proud of him, seeing that he was the first footballer of the staff ever to be chosen as an overseas representative.
-The best wished of all would be with him on the tour”.
+On 18 July, McInnarney's workmates at the Auckland Star "gathered in the "Star" social room during the lunch hour... to congratulate him on his selection as a member of the New Zealand rugby league team which leaves for England on July 27, and to make two presentations".
+Mr. E. Aldridge, on behalf of the employees of New Zealand Newspapers, presented him "with a complete outfit for evening wear, and in doing so said that his fellow workers felt proud of him, seeing that he was the first footballer of the staff ever to be chosen as an overseas representative.
+The best wished of all would be with him on the tour".
 He was also presented with a dressing case on behalf of their Social Club by Mr. W. Groves.
-On the same day a short piece appeared in the Auckland Star saying “all cycling enthusiasts in Auckland were pleased at the announcement of A.J.
-McInnarney’s selection as a member of the New Zealand rugby league team for England.
-McInnarney is one of the foremost track riders in Auckland, and ran R. Taylor to excitingly close finishes for the sprint championship of the Papatoetoe Club last summer, tied with Green in the unpaced event, and was third to Archer in the five miler”.
+On the same day a short piece appeared in the Auckland Star saying "all cycling enthusiasts in Auckland were pleased at the announcement of A.J.
+McInnarney's selection as a member of the New Zealand rugby league team for England.
+McInnarney is one of the foremost track riders in Auckland, and ran R. Taylor to excitingly close finishes for the sprint championship of the Papatoetoe Club last summer, tied with Green in the unpaced event, and was third to Archer in the five miler".

-On Saturday, July 22 a parade of junior players in honour of the Auckland players chosen for the tour was held at Carlaw Park.
-The programme included short speeches and “the presentation of gifts from the Schoolboys’ Association to two members of the New Zealand team, A.J.
+On Saturday, 22 July a parade of junior players in honour of the Auckland players chosen for the tour was held at Carlaw Park.
+The programme included short speeches and "the presentation of gifts from the Schoolboys' Association to two members of the New Zealand team, A.J.
 McInnarney and L.G.
-Mills, the first products of Auckland Rugby League school grades to earn national honours with a team going overseas”.
-Then on July 24 a farewell dance was held at the Peter Pan Cabaret in Auckland for the team and they were presented with their ties.
+Mills, the first products of Auckland Rugby League school grades to earn national honours with a team going overseas".
+Then on 24 July a farewell dance was held at the Peter Pan Cabaret in Auckland for the team and they were presented with their ties.